Henri-Georges Clouzot

-Biography
+Life and career

 Early years

 Henri-Georges Clouzot was born in Niort, Deux-Sèvres, to mother Suzanne Clouzot and father Georges Clouzout, a bookstore owner.
 He was the first of three children in a middle-class family.
 Clouzot showed talent by writing plays and playing piano recitals.
 His father's bookstore went bankrupt, and the family moved to Brest where Georges Clouzout became an auctioneer.
 In Brest, Henri-Georges Clouzot went to Naval School, but was unable to become a Naval Cadet due to his myopia.
 At the age of 18, Clouzot left for Paris to study political science.
 Whilst living in Paris, he became friends with several magazine editors.
 His writing talents led him to theater and cinema as a playwright, lyricist and adaptor-screenwriter.
 The quality of his work led producer Adolphe Osso to hire him and send him to Germany to work in Studio Babelsberg in Berlin, translating scripts for foreign-language films shot there.